doughodson/OpenEaaglesExamples/README.md

 * mainFox1 -- Opens a FOX GUI window

-* mainFox2 -- Opens a FOX GUI window and draws a pattern
+* mainFox2 -- Opens a FOX GUI window and draws animated moving lines (i.e., worms)

-* mainFox3 -- Opens a FOX GUI window and demonstrates animated graphics drawing

 * mainQt1 -- Opens a Qt GUI window and display all players on a map within a simulation